Let’s create an indicator of Perry Kaufman from his book “Trading Systems and Methods.”

 This MA crossover strategy is the base of many simple trend strategies.
 Generally, newbie traders start with this technique.
-In this case, we don’t average only the price, but we average also the indicator’s value.
+In this case, we don’t average only the price, but we also average the indicator’s value.

-When the faster Moving Average on the Close Price (10 periods) crosses and stays above the slower MA (40 periods) the trend is UP and vice-versa.
+When the faster Moving Average on the Close Price (10 periods) crosses and stays above the slower MA (40 periods), the trend is UP and vice-versa.

 If the faster Moving Average on the Kaufman Indicator (3 periods) crosses and stays above the slower MA (20 periods) and the trend is UP, the color becomes Green.

-When the faster Moving Average on the Kaufman Indicator (3 periods) crosses and stays under the slower MA (20 periods) and the trend is DOWN, the color becomes Red.
+When the faster Moving Average on the Kaufman Indicator (3 periods) crosses and stays under the slower MA (20 periods), and the trend is DOWN, the color becomes red.

-Every time you make your trading decisions you must consider the trend.
+Every time you make your trading decisions, you must consider the trend.
 Remember that the trends exist only in higher time frames.

 We can use it as a trend filter for futures markets, stocks, and forex.

-We like to use it, as a rule, to stop trading activity or to change the strategy.
+We like to use it, as a rule, to stop the trading activity or to change the strategy.
 Remember, first of all, that you have to ask yourself if there is a condition for using a trend-follower strategy.